 Though News Plus does have the intent and the resources to appeal to people who love to read detailed and in-depth stories, it doesn’t yet appear to be ready for the mainstream.
 Speaking the truth, I can’t remember the last time I had to deal with such an entirely messed up app.
 Here is the detailed review of the news service:

 Apple News Plus+: Too Buggy and Looks In Complete Mess

 Wish The App Offered The Freedom to Choose Topics Upfront…

-Unlike many popular news and magazine apps like Magzter Newsstand and Readly, Apple News app doesn’t provide enough customization upfront.
-I would appreciate if it allowed me to fine-tune everything as per my interest during sign up itself.
+Unlike many popular news and magazine apps like Magzter Newsstand and Readly, the Apple News app doesn’t provide enough customization upfront.
+I would appreciate it if allowed me to fine-tune everything as per my interest during sign up itself.